Shawls Information

 • Pattern Making: Traditional motifs such as paisleys, flowers, and geometric patterns are planned and marked.
 These designs are often inspired by nature and Kashmiri culture.

-• Embroidery: Skilled artisans hand-embroider the shawls with intricate designs using fine threads.
+• Embroidery: Skilled artisans hand-embroidery the shawls with intricate designs using fine threads.
 This step can take weeks or even months, depending on the complexity of the pattern.

 8. Finishing